data61/landshark/README.md

 7. Geotiffs have been categorized into continuous data (referred to as 'ordinal'), and categorical data.
 These two sets of geotiffs are stored in separate folders.

-## Design choices

-### Intermediate HDF5 Format

-Reading a few pixels from 100 (often compressed) geotiffs is slow.
-Reading the same data from an HDF5 file where the 100 bands are contiguous is fast.
-Therefore, if we need to do more than a couple of reads from that big geotiff stack, it saves a lot of time to first re-order all that data to 'band-interleaved by pixel'.
-We could do this back to geotiff, but HDF5 is convenient and allows us to store some extra data (and reading is higher performance too).

-### Configuration as Code

-The model specification files in landshark are python functions (or classes in the case of the sklearn interface).
-Whilst this presents a larger barrier for new users if they're not familiar with Python, it allows users to customise models completely to their particular use-case.
-A classic example the authors often come across are custom likelihood functions in Bayesian algorithms.

 ## Usage Example